chrissherlock/inside-libreoffice/operating_system_layer/processes/process-creation-and-execution/unix-implementation.md

 ## Loading and execution the image

-The process is actually loaded and executed in step 6, with a call to `osl_psz_executeProcess(...)`, which works as follows:
+The process is actually loaded and executed in step 6 above, with a call to `osl_psz_executeProcess(...)`, which works as follows:

 **Step 1:** Zero-initialize the process data structure.